fmagrini/bayes-bay/docs/source/api/api_standard_samplers.rst

 Samplers
 ========

-Samplers manage the iterations in a BayesBridge.
+Samplers manage the iterations in a BayesBay.
 It allows users to customize the initialization, to add callback functions, or to manipulate chains in between iterations.

-One can customize the sampling by adding their own functions on top of existing samplers defined by us below; they could also write their own subclass of :class:`bayesbridge.samplers.Sampler`, depending on their own preference.
+One can customize the sampling by adding their own functions on top of existing samplers defined by us below; they could also write their own subclass of :class:`bayesbay.samplers.Sampler`, depending on their own preference.

-By default, :meth:`bayesbridge.BayesianInversion` runs the sampling using the :class:`bayesbridge.samplers.VanillaSampler`.
+By default, :meth:`bayesbay.BayesianInversion` runs the sampling using the :class:`bayesbay.samplers.VanillaSampler`.

 .. autosummary::
     :toctree: generated/
     :nosignatures:

-    bayesbridge.samplers.Sampler
+    bayesbay.samplers.Sampler
-    bayesbridge.samplers.VanillaSampler
+    bayesbay.samplers.VanillaSampler
-    bayesbridge.samplers.ParallelTempering
+    bayesbay.samplers.ParallelTempering
-    bayesbridge.samplers.SimulatedAnnealing
+    bayesbay.samplers.SimulatedAnnealing